 Short and Long Term Health Effects

-Vaping has been linked to a number of short and long term health effects.
+Vaping has been linked to get an Elf Bar and long term health effects.
 In the short term, vaping can cause nausea and vomiting, as well as dizziness and fainting.
 Some of the more serious short-term health effects of vaping include chest pain, heart attack, and seizures.

 In the long term, vaping can lead to lung cancer, COPD, and other chronic respiratory diseases.
 It can also increase your risk of developing cardiovascular disease.